lrmendess/open-source-datalake/README.md

 docker compose up -d [--scale trino-worker=<num>] [--scale spark-worker=<num>]
 ```

 > After the first startup, if you stop the service and want to start it again, you must prefix the variable `IS_RESUME=true` when invoking the `docker-compose up` command again.
+This will prevent HMS from trying to recreate your database.

 Create MinIO Buckets (only on first run).